8 Rationality

 In front of her is a sealed envelope, and inside the envelope a number is written on a slip of paper.
 Let X denote that number, non-rigidly.
 (So when I say Coraline believes X = x, it means she believes that the number written on the slip of paper is x, where x rigidly denotes some number.)
 Coraline is offered the following bet:

-- If she declines the bet, nothing happens.
+• If she declines the bet, nothing happens.

-- If she accepts the bet, and the Battle of Agincourt was in 1415, she wins $1.
+• If she accepts the bet, and the Battle of Agincourt was in 1415, she wins $1.

-- If she accepts the bet, and the Battle of Agincourt was not in 1415, she loses X dollars.
+• If she accepts the bet, and the Battle of Agincourt was not in 1415, she loses X dollars.

 For some reason, Coraline is convinced that X = 10.
 This is very strange, since she was shown the slip of paper just a few minutes ago, and it clearly showed that X = 109.
 Coraline wouldn’t bet on when the Battle of Agincourt was at odds of a billion to one.
 But she would take that bet at 10 to 1, which is what she thinks she is faced with.
 Indeed, she doesn’t even conceptualise it as a bet; it’s a free dollar she thinks.
 Right now, she is disposed to treat the date of the battle as a given.
 She is disposed to lose this disposition should a very long odds bet appear to depend on it.
 But she doesn’t believe she is facing such a bet.

 So Coraline accepts the bet; she thinks it is a free dollar.
-And that’s when the battle took place, so she wins the dollar.
+Since that’s when the battle took place, she wins the dollar.
 All’s well that end’s well.
-But it was really a wildly irrational bet to take.
+But it really was a wildly irrational bet to take.
 You shouldn’t bet at those odds on something you remember from a history book.
 Neither memory nor history books are that reliable.
 Coraline was not rational to treat the questions Should I take this bet?, and Conditional on the Battle of Agincourt being in 1415, should I take this bet? the same way.
 Her treating them the same way was fortunate - she won a dollar - but irrational.

 Yet it seems odd to say that Coraline’s belief about the Battle of Agincourt was irrational.
 What was irrational was her belief about the envelope, not her belief about the battle.
 To say that a particular disposition was irrational is to make a holistic assessment of the person with the disposition.
 But whether a belief is rational or not is, relatively speaking, atomistic.